 12. Election of members of the Board of Directors

-16. Authorisation for the Board of Directors to resolve to purchase and transfer own shares of the Company17.
-Closing of the Meeting
+15. Authorisation for the Board of Directors to resolve to purchase and transfer own shares of the Company

 17. Closing of the Meeting

 Election of Chairman of the Meeting (item 1)

 The Nomination Committee, consisting of Per-Erik Hasselberg (also Chairman of the Nomination Committee), representing the Holmström Family, Lars Ericson, representing Konsumentföreningen Stockholm, Hans Hedström, representing Carnegie Fonder, Johan Ljungberg, representing the Ljungberg Family and Ilkka Tomperi, representing Ömsesidiga arbetspensionsförsäkringsbolaget Varma, proposes Johan Ljungberg to be elected as Chairman of the Meeting.

 Resolution regarding appropriation of the company’s profit according to the adopted balance sheet (item 9)